The Benefits of Having a Pet

-Children as young as two can have a role in caring for the family pet from filling up the water dish or brushing their hair.
-Older children can take on more involved tasks such as cleaning the fish tank or taking Bingo for his afternoon walk.
-To keep your kids engaged, make caring for the family pet fun by building playful rituals into the task – such as singing the same song each time dinner is poured into the dog bowl.
+Children as young as two can have a role in caring for the family pet–from filling up the water dish to brushing them.
+Older children can take on more involved tasks such as cleaning the fish tank or taking Fido for his afternoon walk.
+To keep your kids engaged, make caring for the family pet fun by building playful rituals into the task, like singing the same song each time dinner is poured into the dog bowl.
 It’s also important for parents to model caring for the pet.
 If your kids see you doing these activities, they will follow suit.

 A family pet provides natural opportunities for children to develop their language and conversation skills.
 Having a pet around provides opportunities for your toddler or preschooler to have verbal interactions (albeit one-way verbal interaction).
 It’s not abnormal to catch your little one talking gibberish to your pet or sharing the highs and lows of their day, for example.
 Exposure to new words can also help with language acquisition, and pets come with a lot of vocabulary such as leash, fetch, doggy, kitty, etc.

-Empathy, compassion and kindness are important social and emotional skills that are taught and develop over time.
-Having a pet can help cultivate these skills in children through a variety of ways.
-Pets are very reliant on their owners – when children are exposed to and included in the care of the family pet, they quickly realize how dependent the pet is on them – this dependency helps to develop empathy.
+Empathy, compassion, and kindness are important social and emotional skills that are taught and develop over time.
+One of the benefits of a pet is the ability to cultivate these skills in children through a variety of ways.
+Pets are very reliant on their owners–when children are exposed to and included in the care of the family pet, they quickly realize how dependent the pet is on them–this dependency helps to develop empathy.

 Pets have many non-verbal cues to express their wants and needs.
 Encouraging your child to be aware of these cues and react to them helps build compassion and awareness of the needs of others.
 Plus having a pet will nurture and inspire a child’s love for all animals and nature, and teach respect for living things, as a result of the positive connection they feel with their furry or feathered friend.